mattysparkles/sage-justice/README.md

 2. Type a proxy in the form `IP:PORT` or `USER:PASS@IP:PORT` and press **Add**.
 3. The table shows each proxy's status and region.
 Use **Test Proxy** to ping it and update the status.
 4. Use **Delete Selected** to remove entries.
 Proxy details are stored in the same `core/reviewbot.db` database.
+5. Proxies may be assigned at global, account, site, or project levels with weights and priorities via the database utilities.

 ### 5. Sites
 This tab lists all site templates found in the `templates/` directory.
 Selecting a site shows the fields defined for that website.
 Use it as a quick reference to verify that your template contains the necessary mappings.
+Remote repositories can be queried for available templates using the helper `list_remote_templates` in `core.site_registry` for easy importing.

 ### 6. Schedule
 The scheduler plans when each review will be posted.